habibhkrnwn/algoritmadankomputasi/Letsmakeadeal/README.md

 # Let's Make a Deal (Monty Hall Simulator)

 ## 📌 Project Title
-Monty Hall Simulator with MATLAB (Multi-Door Variant)
+Lets Make a Deal with MATLAB (Multi-Door Variant)

 ## 📖 Project Description
 This project implements a **Monty Hall problem simulator** (also known as *Let's Make a Deal*) using MATLAB.